- > Downloadable FAQ [PDF]

 State and federal lawmakers and regulators are moving toward stricter standards and guidelines for the detection, public notification, and treatment of PFOA and PFOS in drinking water.

-Currently, the EPA has established a drinking water health advisory of 70 parts per trillion (ppt) for a combined concentration of PFOA and PFOS (A part per trillion is the equivalent of one grain of sand in an Olympic-size swimming pool).
+Currently, the Environmental Protection Agency (EPA) has established a drinking water health advisory of 70 parts per trillion (ppt) for a combined concentration of PFOA and PFOS.
 If exceeded, EPA recommends water providers assess the contamination, inform customers, and limit exposure.
 EPA is working to establish drinking water regulations for PFOA and PFOS by setting an enforceable Maximum Contaminant Level.

 Has local water been tested for PFOA and PFOS?

 To better understand the occurrence of PFAS, the EPA required large public water systems to test for various PFAS, including PFOA and PFOS, between 2013 and 2015.
 There were no detections of PFAS in groundwater or surface water in Santa Clara County as part of this testing.

 The ability to detect these chemicals at even lower levels has evolved since the EPA-required sampling.
 Based on limited sampling conducted since then, PFOA and PFOS have not been detected in Valley Water’s imported water or treated water supplies.

-The State Board has ordered testing of wells throughout the state for PFOA and PFOS to help inform potential drinking water standards.
-The testing will be conducted in phases and will continue into 2020.
-In the first phase, wells were selected based on the proximity to landfills or airports, or if they had prior detections of PFOA or PFOS.
+The State Board continues to order testing of wells throughout the state for PFOA and PFOS to help inform potential drinking water standards.
+The first phase targeted wells near landfills or airports, or those with prior detections of PFOA or PFOS.
 Future phases will target other potential PFAS sources like industrial sites and wastewater treatment systems.
 Results from this testing, which include wells in Santa Clara County, will help us better understand the presence of PFAS in local groundwater.

 How can PFAS in drinking water be treated?